CRC 1475 “Metaphors of Religion: Religious Meaning-Making in Language Use”

 Language, Faith, and Digital Culture: Welcoming Dr. Nkechi Ukaegbu at CERES

-The linguist Dr. Nkechi Ukaegbu is currently a guest researcher at CERES and the CRC 1475.
+The linguist Dr. Nkechi Ukaegbu is currently as GSMR fellow at CERES and the CRC 1475.
 As part of the …

 DISKUSSION